 A World Health Organization (WHO) report, entitled “Neuroscience of Psychoactive Substance Use and Dependence”, details many environmental and individual factors, including genetics that contribute to Substance Abuse and Addiction.
 Genetics contribute to the increased likelihood that an individual will abuse drugs, and to what extent the substance abuse may escalate.
 Environmental risk factors include availability of drugs, poverty, social changes, peer influences, employment status, type of occupation and cultural attitudes.
-Individual risk factors include: being a victim of child abuse, personality disorders, extreme changes in family situation, interfamily dependence problems, academic stress, poor academic performance, social deprivation, depression, and suicidal behavior.
-College student are particularly influenced by a number of different factors: including peer pressure, separation from family and friends, academic performance pressures, and biological mental duress can also contribute greatly to substance abuse.
+Individual risk factors include: being a victim of child abuse, personality disorders, extreme changes in family situation, inter-family dependence problems, academic stress, poor academic performance, social deprivation, depression, and suicidal behavior.
+College student are particularly influenced by a number of different factors: including peer pressure, separation from family and friends, academic performance pressures, and biological mental duress.
+All can be contributing factors of substance abuse.

 The report also states: